-A new street is usually numbered with even numbers on one side (normally the right approaching from the town centre) and odd numbers on the other, except for a cul-de-sac where numbering is usually consecutive in a clockwise direction.
+- are numbered with even numbers on one side (normally the right approaching from the town centre) and odd numbers on the other, except for a cul-de-sac where numbering is usually consecutive in a clockwise direction

-Private garages and similar buildings used only for housing cars etc are not usually numbered.
+- to private garages and similar buildings used only for housing cars, etc

 For small blocks of flats it is usual to give a street number to each dwelling but when there are insufficient street numbers available because of existing developments, the block will be numbered in the street (and possibly named as well).

-Annexes to buildings, for example granny flats or ancillary accommodation, will be given the prefix “The Annexe”.
+Annexes to buildings, for example granny flats, will be given the prefix “The Annexe”.
 The rest of the address will be the same as the parent property eg The Annexe, 32 High Street.

-Any replacement property/ies constructed on the site will require new property address/es.
-It should be noted that a replacement may not be allocated the same access as the original.
+Any replacement property built on the land will need a new address.
+Please note that a replacement property may not be allocated the same address as the original.